How Data is Aiding the Fight Against Ad Fraud

 Considering that digital scams siphon half of the dollars out of the advertising ecosystem, it shouldn’t be a surprise that relationships get seriously damaged along the way.

-A thumbnail overview of the fallout – and each party’s grievances – goes something like this…
+An overview of the fallout – and each party’s grievances – goes something like this…

-- Buyers, already annoyed by irrelevant and invasive ads, become haplessly complicit in ad fraud; they fight back with ad blockers.
+- Buyers, already annoyed by irrelevant and invasive ads, become haplessly complicit in digital ad fraud; they fight back with ad blockers.

 - Advertisers wonder how many actual human beings actually see their ads; they grow suspicious of programmatic placements in general (and media agencies that buy them).